GaloisInc/pirate/README.md

 Adapted from http://www.cs.cmu.edu/afs/cs/academic/class/15213-s00/www/class28/tiny.c

-TODO refactor the source so that the program structure is amenable to pirate annotations.

 The build script for simple_demo includes an experiment that builds a single executable that contains both the low-side and high-side executables.